christophharmening/graylog/README.md

 # graylog

 In this tutorial i used the tls encryption from rsyslog to send my logs over rsyslog to my graylog encrypted.
-Why this i cant setup an encryption direct in graylog.
+Why this?!
+I cant setup an encryption direct in graylog.

 ## Installation Debian 12 Stand 07.05.2024